SvenMarcus/eaw-abstraction-layer/README.md

 luarocks install eaw-abstraction-layer
 ```

-This will install the necessary Lua files, an executable called `eaw_test_runner` to run your unit tests  as well as `penlight`, a powerful set of libraries that allows easy handling of files and directories.
+This will install the necessary Lua files, an executable called `eaw-abstraction-layer` that allows you to generate pre-configured test projects as well as `penlight`, a powerful set of libraries that allows easy handling of files and directories.

 ### Installation on Windows